Skip to main content

 Providing additional information

-If you want to add more information to a complaint you’ve already made, email customerservices@cheshirewestandchester.gov.uk and include your original reference number.
+If you want to add more information to a complaint you’ve already made, please email customerservices@cheshirewestandchester.gov.uk and include your original reference number.

 We’ll update your complaint and let the investigator know.
 Adding extra details might mean the investigation takes longer.
 If that happens, the investigator will contact you.